 Early intervention is of utmost importance when assisting companies and workers that are affected by layoffs, closures or other unforeseen event.
-The Southwest Corner Workforce Development Board and the PA CareerLink[®] centers in our area play a key role in ensuring that needs are identified and service provision is at the forefront.
-When notice of a layoff occurs, the SCWDB and Rapid Response Coordination Services (RRCS) collaborate to provide a comprehensive strategy and plan for response.
+The Southwest Corner Workforce Development Board and the PA CareerLink® centers in our area play a key role in ensuring that needs are identified and service provision is at the forefront.
+The SCWDB is fortunate to have the western regional rapid response coordinator co-located at PA CareerLink® Beaver County.
+This individual also participates in business services team meetings and quarterly workforce board meetings.
+When notice of a layoff occurs, The SCWDB's standard operating procedure includes a reciprocal notification relationship with Rapid Response Coordination Services (RRCS) and collaborates to provide a comprehensive strategy and plan for response.
+This reciprocal agreement enables SCWDB staff who become aware of potential layoffs or closures to notify RRCS.

-When the Rapid Response meetings occur, our local Rapid Response Team, (which includes: SCWDB staff, State Rapid Response staff, PA CareerLink[®] staff - including BWPO staff, Title I staff and Business Services Team reps, Unemployment Compensation and Health Care entities) disseminate information regarding unemployment insurance, pension benefits, health care benefits, education and training services/programs, job search activities, crisis counseling, emergency assistance, and community and economic development activities.
+When the Rapid Response meetings occur (either onsite or virtually), our local Rapid Response Team, (which includes: SCWDB staff, State Rapid Response staff, PA CareerLink® staff - including BWPO staff, Title I staff and Business Services Team reps, Unemployment Compensation and Health Care entities) disseminate information regarding unemployment insurance, pension benefits, health care benefits, education and training services/programs, job search activities, crisis counseling, emergency assistance, and community and economic development activities.
 The goal is to get workers affected by layoffs engaged in our workforce development system as soon as possible to provide for rapid re-employment and/or re-training.
+SCWDB Title I staff then conduct follow up outreach to impacted workers to encourage them to utilize reemployment services and identify next steps.